A Long and Lasting Love

-"A Long and Lasting Love" is a song written by Gerry Goffin and Michael Masser and first recorded by Jane Olivor on her 1980 album, The Best Side of Goodbye.
-The following year, Billy Preston and Syreeta recorded it on their 1981 album, Billy Preston & Syreeta with slight changes in the lyrics.
+"A Long and Lasting Love" is a song written by Gerry Goffin and Michael Masser, and first recorded by Jane Olivor for her fourth studio album, The Best Side of Goodbye (1980).
+The following year, Billy Preston and Syreeta recorded it on their 1981 album, Billy Preston & Syreeta, with slight changes in the lyrics.
 The song is best known from the cover recorded by American country music artist Crystal Gayle.
-It was released in August 1985 as the second single from the album Nobody Wants to Be Alone.
+It was released in June 1985, as the second single from her twelfth studio album, Nobody Wants to Be Alone (1985).
 The song reached number 5 on the Billboard Hot Country Singles & Tracks chart.